 White flour goes through a process where it loses its natural nutrients.
 Because of this, it's oftentimes enriched with added nutrients after processing.
-While this is a step in the right direction, the nutrients aren't in their natural form, nor at the level you'll find in whole wheat flour.
+While this is a step in the right direction, the nutrients aren't in their natural form, nor at the level, you'll find in whole wheat flour.

-Whole Wheat Vs. White Flour
+Whole Wheat Flour vs. White Flour

 One of the main differences between whole wheat and white flour is the fiber content.
 Whole wheat flour naturally has the level of fiber found in wheat, while most of the fiber has been removed from white flour during processing.
 Fiber is an important part of your diet, as it prevents constipation, helps control blood sugar, wards off heart disease, and even assists in weight-loss management.

 Whole wheat flour is also rich in vitamins B-1, B-3, and B-5, along with riboflavin and folate.
 It also has more iron, calcium, protein, and other nutrients than white flour.
 When you are eating a low-calorie diet plan, it's important that the calories you're consuming are loaded with as many nutrients as possible.
 Since there isn't a calorie difference, choosing the nutrient-dense flour will add to your healthy diet rather than retract from it.

 Cooking With Whole Wheat Flour

 You don't need to sacrifice your favorite foods in order to eat healthily.
 You can completely replace white flour with whole wheat flour, or just use a mix of the two in your favorite goodies.
 For example, use half whole wheat and half white flour to make cookies, muffins, and cakes for breakfast or dessert.
 Some recipes use 100 percent whole wheat and taste fantastic, like homemade bread, pasta, and noodles.

 Adding fruits, vegetables, and legumes to your whole wheat or whole grain diet will also load you up with vitamins, nutrients, and good carbs.
 Avoid refined grains found in pretzels, hamburger buns, and other foods.
 Instead, find a way to hack it at home with a better substitute.